margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** past, present, future, watch, flow, forever, cycle, growth, decay, legacy

 ## Perfection ##
-The state of excellence, refinement.
-The perfect qualities.
-The careful honing in on details and what's right.
-The high demand.
-The harmony within and without.
-The quest to improve.
-The transcending ability to probe deeper and wider.
-The infinite sense of growing more ethical, and moral.
-The desire to make the right decisions to overcome flaws.
+The state of excellence, refinement, the perfect qualities, the careful honing in on details and what's right, the high demand, the harmony within and without, the quest to improve, the transcending ability to probe deeper and wider, the infinite sense of growing more ethical, and moral, and the desire to make the right decisions to overcome flaws.

 <br>